 Some places have become more inventive.
 If the alley doesn't have a functional use, sometimes they've been converted to communal green space.

-Sometimes, as famously is occurring in Chicago, the alley becomes "green" in the sense of being redone with more environmentally friendly paving (in the form of permeable asphalt or porous concrete) or lighting.
+Sometimes, as famously is occurring in Chicago, the alley becomes "green" in the sense of being redone with more environmentally friendly paving (in the form of permeable asphalt or porous concrete) or more energy-saving lighting.

-2. Have water on hand, if it's a warm day, or coffee for a cold one.
+3. Have water on hand, if it's a warm day, or coffee for a cold one.
 A little snack for afterward or even a barbecue in someone's backyard makes the event more festive and leaves everyone a little happier about the hard work.

-5. Sometimes the sweeping, weeding, and straightening needs to go a little further and extend to maintaining or painting backyard fences, garage doors, or maintenance sheds that front on the alley.
+7. Sometimes the sweeping, weeding, and straightening needs to go a little further and extend to maintaining or painting backyard fences, garage doors, or maintenance sheds that front on the alley.
 Why not use the day to either encourage neighbors to make these investments in their properties or to help one another with these pesky projects?